beezy-dev/kleidi/README.md

 * HashiCorp Vault Community Edition/openbao integration.

-# Implementation

-Why a Kubernetes KMS Plugin?
+# Why a KMS Provider Plugin for Kubernetes?

 This is related to security exposure and how credential handling practice differs between application and infrastructure management with [physical/virtual] machine and with a container platform like Kubernetes.